hydthecode/jaeseok/README.md

-# nystate
+# Jaeseok Song

-Matlab &amp; Python 1-1 Class
+Primarily for Python study, but also follow Matlab class of SUNY.